-5 The standard ESRS S3 Affected communities covers a group of people that may also part of the undertaking's upstream and downstream VC when they also have business relationships with the undertaking.
+8 The standard ESRS S3 Affected communities covers a group of people who may also be part of the undertaking's upstream and downstream VC when they also have business relationships with the undertaking.

-6 Some consider DR S1-7 as requiring information about the VC however, these employees form part of own workforce and therefore own operations.
+9 Some consider DR S1-7 as requiring information about the VC; however, these employees are part of own workforce and therefore own operations.

-7 Coverage of VC information does not mean necessarily collection of data from actors in the value chain, see paragraphs 111 to 114 above.
+10 Coverage of VC information does not necessarily mean collection of data from actors in the value chain.
+See paragraphs 156 to 160 above.

-8 Coverage of VC information does not mean necessarily collection of data from actors in the value chain, see paragraphs 111 to 114 above.
+11 Coverage of VC information does not necessarily mean collection of data from actors in the value chain.
+See paragraphs 156152 to 160 above.

-9 The SFDR regulation is open for consultation and changes may follow.
+12 The SFDR regulation has been open for consultation, and changes may follow.